Action of 25 September 1806: Battle

 At 10:00, Soleil accepted that his remaining ships would rapidly be overhauled by Monarch and drew them together, forming a compact group with which to receive the British attack.
 He also ordered his captains to focus their fire on the enemy sails, rigging and masts, hoping to inflict enough damage to delay the pursuit and allow his force to escape.
 Within minutes Monarch was heavily engaged with Armide and Minerve but Captain Lee found himself at a disadvantage: the heavy swell that had suited his ship during the chase also prevented him from opening his lower gunports in case of flooding.
 This halved his available cannon and as a result his isolated ship began to suffer severe damage to its rigging and sails from the frigates' gunnery.
 Within 20 minutes, Monarch was unable to manoeuvree, but Lee continued fighting until Centaur could reach the melee, the flagship opening fire at 11:00.
 Hood passed the battling Monarch and Minerve, concentrating his fire on Armide and the flagship Gloire.
 For another 45 minutes the battle continued, Centaur suffering damage to her rigging and sails from the French shot and taking casualties from musket fire from the soldiers carried aboard.
 Among the wounded was Commodore Hood, who was shot in the right forearm, the ball eventually lodging in his shoulder.
 Hood retired below and command passed to his second in command, Lieutenant Case.

 At 11:45, Armide surrendered to Centaur, followed 15 minutes later by Minerve.
 Both ships had suffered heavy damage and casualties in the unequal engagement and could not hope to continue their resistance with the rest of the British squadron rapidly approaching.
 To the north, Infatigable had failed to outrun Mars and Captain Lukin forced the frigate to surrender after a brief cannonade.
-With three ships lost and the other three long disappeared to the south, Soleil determined to flee westwards, hoping the damage he had inflicted on Centaur's sails was sufficient to prevent her pursuit.
+With three ships lost and the other three long disappeared to the south, Soleil planned to flee westwards, hoping the damage he had inflicted on Centaur's sails was sufficient to prevent her pursuit.
 However, Gloire had also been damaged and could not distance herself from the British flagship sufficiently before support arrived in the form of Mars.
 With his ship undamaged, Lukin was able to easily catch the fleeing frigate and opened fire at 14:30, combat continuing for half an hour before Soleil surrendered, his frigate badly damaged.
 To the south, Windsor Castle had proven far too slow to catch the smaller French ships, which had easily outrun the second rate and escaped.